Download Careers360 App

 PGD Toxicology Fees Structure

 The fee for the Postgraduate Diploma in Toxicology is Rs.
-75,000 as per the Indian Society Of Toxicology.
-This fee structure can shift, and students must check fee rules with the institutions offering such programmes.
-The fee covers the tuition fees, materials, and if applicable, other resources required during the entire duration of the one-year PGD Toxicology programme.
+75,000 as per the Indian Society of Toxicology.
+This fee structure can shift, and students must check the fee rules with the institutions offering such programmes.
+The fee covers the tuition fees, materials, and, if applicable, other resources required during the entire duration of the one-year PGD Toxicology programme.

 PGD Toxicology Scope